FishOfPrey/Salesforce_Conventions/README.md

  *    What is the purpose of this class?
  */
 public class YourClass {
-    /* Instance Variables */
+    /* Constants */
     /* Static Variables */
-    /* Constants */
+    /* Instance Variables */
     /* Static Initializers */
     /* Factory Methods */
     /* Constructors */
     /* Instance Methods */
     /* Static Methods */
     /* Inner Classes */
 }
 ```

 Header Comments
 ---------------

-Header comments are block comments at the start of each apex class and should lists the name and email for any developers who’ve touched the class and a brief description one line description of the class purpose.
+Header comments are block comments at the start of each apex class and should list a brief one line description of the class purpose.
 The header comments may optionally be expanded to include info on proper usage or caveats.

 Example: